 What is The Little Free Pantry?

-The Little Free Pantry was an idea that started in May of 2016 in Fayetteville, AR, to support those dealing with food insecurity.
+The LFP was an idea that started in May of 2016 in Fayetteville, AR, to support those dealing with food insecurity.
 The goal of this project was to bring the community together to provide easily accessible foods and goods to local individuals in need.

 In most food pantries, you may be required to fill out an application or bring a photo ID.
 They also have set hours of operation restricting individuals looking for food support.
-The Little Free Pantry provides 24/7 access to food, without having to fill out any information.
+The LFP provides 24/7 access to food, without having to fill out any information.

 With multiple locations, more people have an opportunity to obtain these goods if unable to walk or drive to a local food pantry center.
 The convenience of this project ensures everyone has access to free food and useful items no matter the circumstance.